Isak Elbogen

-Isak Elbogen (23 November 1812, Smíchov – 29 August 1883, Vienna), was a rabbi from Bohemia (now in the Czech Republic).
-He worked in the synagogue in Smíchov and for almost his entire professional career as a regional rabbi of the Jewish community in Jungbunzlau (now Mladá Boleslav), then one of the most important in Bohemia.
+Isak Elbogen (23 November 1812 – 29 August 1883) was a Czech rabbi.
+He worked in the synagogue in Smíchov and for almost his entire professional career as a regional rabbi of the Jewish community in Mladá Boleslav (Jungbunzlau), then one of the most important in Bohemia.

 Early life and education

-He was born into the family of Rabbi Josef Elbogen and his wife Ludmilla in Smíchov.
+He was born into the family of Rabbi Josef Elbogen and his wife Ludmilla in Smíchov in Bohemia (now a district of Prague in the Czech Republic).
 He had two brothers – Jakob and Lazar, and four sisters – Anna, Rosalia, Amalie and Johanna.

-He first studied at the local grammar school, and between 1834 and 1836 completed a three-year degree course at Charles-Ferdinand University in Prague, graduating in 1841 as Doctor of Philosophy.
+He first studied at the local gymnasium, and between 1834 and 1836 completed a three-year degree course at the Charles-Ferdinand University in Prague, graduating in 1841 as Doctor of Philosophy.
 Around this time he also received semicha (rabbinic ordination) from the beth din in Prague, which was led by Rabbi Samuel Lobe Kauder.

 Career

-Elbogen first worked in his native Smíchov (now part of Prague but, until 1922, an independent town with its own Jewish community), In 1843 he left Smíchov to become regional rabbi in Mladá Boleslav where he worked for 37 years, retiring in 1880.
+Elbogen first worked in his native Smíchov (until 1922 an independent town with its own Jewish community).
+In 1843, he left Smíchov to become regional rabbi in Mladá Boleslav where he worked for 37 years, retiring in 1880.
 He died three years later in Vienna and is buried at the Vienna Central Cemetery.